 Your mini-split system will have computer boards that make sure the indoor and outdoor units can communicate with one another.
 If the drive board is damaged, a P6 error code is common.

-Check the Manual for Your Specific Model
+Check the Service Manual for Specifics

-Call JTech Mechanical for Mini-Split Repair
+Trust JTech Mechanical for Mini-Split Repair

 To schedule an appointment, give us a call at 281-231-8768 today.